Engin-Boot/pong-stage-Azimcharoliya/Stage1/Update_Score_Count.md

   When there is a collision between ball and right/left wall of the board

-  Then update the score of respective player depending on which wall the collision has occured.
+  Then update the score of respective player depending upon the collision.